 An aggregate policer is applied to the complete set of packet types that belong to a protocol group.
 For example, you can configure an aggregate policer that applies to all PPPoE control packet types or to all DHCPv4 control packet types.
 You can specify bandwidth and burst limits, scale the bandwidth and burst limits, and set a traffic priority for aggregate policers.
-An aggregate policer is available for all protocol groups.
-Aggregate policers are supported by all protocol groups.
+An aggregate policer is supported by all protocol groups.

 An individual policer, also referred to as a packet-type policer, is allocated for each control packet type within a protocol group.
-For example, you can configure a policer for one or more types of PPPoE control packets.
+For example, you can configure a policer for one or more types of PPPoE control packets, RADIUS control packets, or multicast snooping packets.
 You can specify bandwidth and burst limits, scale the bandwidth and burst limits, and set a traffic priority for packet-type policers.
-Individual policers are not available for all protocol groups.
-See protocols for a list of protocol groups that have individual policers.
+Individual policers are available for some protocol groups.

 A control packet is policed first by its individual policer (if supported) and then by its aggregate policer.
 A packet dropped by the individual policer never reaches the aggregate policer.
 A packet that passes the individual policer can subsequently be dropped by the aggregate policer.

-Each packet type within a protocol group has a default, configurable priority: low, medium, or high.
+Packet types within a protocol group have a default, configurable priority: low, medium, or high.
 Each control packet competes with other packets for the bandwidth within the limit imposed by its aggregate policer based on the priority configured for each packet type in the protocol group.

 The priority mechanism is absolute.
-High-priority traffic gets bandwidth in preference to medium- and low-priority traffic.
+High-priority traffic gets bandwidth in preference to medium-priority and low-priority traffic.
 Medium-priority traffic gets bandwidth in preference to low-priority traffic.
-Low-priority traffic can use only the bandwidth left by high- and medium-priority traffic.
-If higher-priority traffic takes all of the bandwidth, then all the lower-priority traffic is dropped.
+Low-priority traffic can use only the bandwidth left by high-priority and medium-priority traffic.
+If higher priority traffic takes all of the bandwidth, then all the lower priority traffic is dropped.

 Example of Policer Priority Behavior

-For example, consider how you might configure packet types within the PPPoE protocol group.
+For example, on a device that supports DDoS protection for the PPPoE protocol group, consider how you might configure packet types within this protocol group.
 Ignoring other PPPoE packet types for this example, suppose you configure individual policers for PADI and PADT packets, as well as a PPPoE aggregate policer for all those packets.
-PADT packets are more important than PADI packets, because PADT packets enable the PPPoE application to release resources to accept new connections.
-Therefore, you might assign high priority to the PADT packets and low priority to the PADI packets.
+You prioritize PADT packets over PADI packets because PADT packets enable the PPPoE application to release resources to accept new connections.
+Therefore, you assign high priority to the PADT packets and low priority to the PADI packets.